DEMOCRACY

 -

-We propose a permanent layer of citizen-led assemblies within every city — randomly selected residents who deliberate on policy, budgets, and shared priorities.
-This isn’t an advisory reform; it’s a structural redesign of how democratic power functions: participation first, representation second.
-A model that’s coherent, scalable, and rooted in local self-governance — where every city becomes a living system of the people who inhabit it.
+We propose a standing layer of citizen-led assemblies within every city: randomly selected residents who deliberate on policy, budgets, and shared priorities.
+This is not an advisory reform.
+It is a structural redesign of how democratic power functions, placing informed participation at the foundation of representation.

 -